BawdyAnarchist/quBSD/Future_Development.md

 ### GENERAL PROBLEMS / BEST PRACTICES / CLEANUP

-Networking is still dicey.
-Hit and miss.
-Sometimes works, other times doesnt.
-	- Might need to write daemons for dhclient and dhcpd servers
-	- I notice it comes up fine if all jails have already started before startx (and qb-start -a).
-Maybe it's double running qb-start -a that's the problem)

-zusr fstabs
-	- They're hand jammed, but maybe qb-edit should come with a function for changing the zfs dataset and mounts
-	- This should probably also change the fstabs?
-	- Really maybe a bit unnecessary, but maybe do it later

 Hardened FreeBSD.
 Implements alot of HardenedBSD stuff with a simple .ini file and code. https://www.reddit.com/r/freebsd/comments/15nlrp6/hardened_freebsd_30_released/